tom-mcIvor/tom-mcivor/README.md

 ### 🌟 Projects
-Explore my projects, including a custom node.js group collaboration project: YeahBook, a tennis dashboard, two profile pages and loads of react training projects
+Explore my projects, including a custom node.js group collaboration project: YeahBook, a tennis dashboard, two profile pages and loads of React training projects

 ### 📚 Learning and Growing
 I'm continuously learning and improving my skills.
 I love experimenting with new technologies and implementing innovative solutions.